Christine McGuinness wins diversity prize for autism and ADHD campaign advocacy

 She has three children, Felicity and twins Leo and Penelope, who have all been diagnosed with autism, with her former husband, Paddy McGuinness.

+“I’m so grateful and proud to have my voice and be able to speak for those that can’t speak for themselves.
+Please spend time researching, please be patient with each other, if you have friends or family who are autistic or ADHD.

+“Whilst we look like we are happy being alone and pretending we are like everyone else, it’s really with thanks to our friends and family.”

-On Wednesday, McGuinness attended the ceremony, hosted by Loose Women star Charlene White, and Dr Ranj Singh, for the fourth annual diversity prize at Grosvenor Housem London.
+On Wednesday, McGuinness attended the ceremony, hosted by Loose Women star Charlene White, and Dr Ranj Singh, for the fourth annual diversity prize at Grosvenor House, London.

 The event, founded by LGBT+ campaigner Linda Riley, celebrates diversity, equity and inclusion by recognising and bringing together individuals and organisations.